mhvis/sheetmusic/Bach, Johann Sebastian/BWV 1053, Harpsichord Concerto No.2 in E major/README.md

+## Notes

+* Only the first movement is included!
-The harpsichord part is not included, you can find this on IMSLP.
+* The harpsichord part is not included, you can find this on IMSLP.